awmar1/SESupportTicket/README.md

 # SE Support Tickets

-A Django-based support ticket management system.
+A Django REST API for managing support tickets with agent assignment and status tracking capabilities.

 ---